 ‘One of the great theatrical experiences of the year’

 Six choir girls from Oban

 The six girls have come to Edinburgh for a choir competition, but their time in Edinburgh becomes more remarkable for their personal antics during just one rampant day of booze, sex and outrageousness!

 The music ranges from classical in style to pop rock, featuring songs from rock group ELO, and is delivered with huge energy and heart by the six actresses who not only play the choristers but also introduce us to the sleazy characters they meet on the way.

-Brought to us by Sonia Friedman Productions, the musical play will run at the Duke of York’s Theatre on St Martin’s Lane from 09 May 2017 for 17 weeks.
+Brought to us by Sonia Friedman Productions, the musical play ran at the Duke of York’s Theatre on St Martin’s Lane from 09 May 2017 for 17 weeks.

-Forget Hamilton, tickets and hotel packages for the strictly limited run of Our Ladies of Perpetual Succour Theatre Breaks could be one of the most fought after purchases in London’s Theatreland this year.
-Book Now
+Forget Hamilton, tickets for the strictly limited run of Our Ladies of Perpetual Succour were one of the most fought after purchases in London’s Theatreland in 2017.